OakAlice/KoalaAnalysis/README.md

 # Scripts
 ## Master Scripts
-- List scripts are for specifying where and what for each dataset (will turn into dictionaries later)
+- Dicionaries.R -> Information from each dataset
-- UserInput.R -> Entering all variables for each of the experiments
+- UserInput.R -> Specifying the parameters you want to test
-- ExecuteScript.R -> Run each section of the script
+- ExecuteScriptFull.R -> Run the script.
+Part 1 for model selection, part 2 for test on hold-out set

 ## Preprocessing
 - ReformattingData.R -> Reformat the data based on the user variables